kevingstewart/sslo-external-layered-architecture/README.md

-# F5 SSL Orchestrator External Layered Architecture
+# F5 SSL Orchestrator External Layered Architecture (DRAFT)
 A configuration scheme and toolset to deploy SSL Orchestrator in an external layered (load balanced) architecture.

 ### Version support